 Nocturne is a series of wild altars located in an urban wilderness that are meant to be experienced at dusk, dawn, or at night.
-The first series of Nocturne altars was built and placed by the project’s author, LA-based artist Isabel Beavers, who has later opened the project and invited audiences to build altars in their local urban surroundings.
+The altars are experienced outdoors in chance encounters, as well as in museum and gallery exhibitions.
+Rooted in intimate experiences with the elements, landscape, seascape, and more-than-human species, each site calls upon a specific and ephemeral moment of sensory collaboration: times when the sun, light, sound, and scent coalesce through the senses of the human body to produce sublime or ordinary but intimate moments.
+The Nocturne was initiated by the LA-based artist Isabel Beavers, who has opened the project and invited others to build altars in their local urban surroundings.
 By welcoming others to engage in the collective, distributed practice of altar building, the Nocturne project aims to grow a relational network of more-than-human collaborations with diverse local ecosystems that offer opportunities for generating new eco-rituals.

 “This pause and break in their typical movement patterns and speed are meant to lead to a moment of deeper observation of the network of more-than-human species around them.
 Generating this embodied experience aligns with relocalization practices, and subverts the hierarchy of intellectual versus embodied knowledge present in Western epistemologies.
 To come back to our bodies is to come home, and in this case to come back to the more-than-human entanglements that we are a part of. “

 – Isabel Beavers (2021)